ProjectEvergreen/greenwood/README.md

 ```

 ## Documentation
-All of our documentation is on our [website](https://www.greenwoodjs.io/) (built by Greenwood!).
+All of our documentation is on our [website](https://www.greenwoodjs.io/) (which itself is built by Greenwood!).
 See our website documentation to learn more about:
 - Configuration
 - Pages
 - Templates